Tuesday 24th September 9:00am - Monday 7th October 4:00pm

 Unattended livestock pose a significant safety risk, especially if the stock are wandering on or near a public road.

 Council may impound an animal to the SRLX that is in a public place throughout the Shire, if Council believes on reasonable grounds that the animal is unattended.
 If the animal is in a public place for a lawful reason, Council will not impound the animal.

 Fees and charges are payable by livestock owners if their animals are impounded.

 If my livestock has been impounded, what do I do?

 Council will send an impound notice to the owner of impounded livestock.
 The notice will outline the applicable fees that need to be paid at the Civic Centre before the livestock can be reclaimed.
-Fees may include an impound fee, transport costs, maintenance charges and any applicable veterinary costs.

 If you are unable to transport the animal safely on your own, livestock transport providers can be found in the Yellow Pages.